This training aims to equip you to:

 - Children’s facilitator training (optional)

 - Complete a Think like a tree programme

 Attend one of the Think like a tree programmes.

 The course is approximately 16 hours long.
 Available over six weeks, three weeks or three day intensive.
 Plus home study.

 Complete a personal design based on the learning and materials from the Think like a Tree programme.
 This design will be personal to you and could include: wellbeing, health, lifestyle, work, leisure, relationships etc. The design will include personal reflection and analysis.

 Submit for assessment prior to attending the facilitator’s training course.

-Estimate: 10 hours – 1 hour per session plus 4 hours write-up.
+Estimate: 12 hours – 2 hours per session plus 6 hours write-up (plus outdoor time).

 - Three day facilitator’s training course